Tuition and Fees

 Failure to Meet Financial Obligations

-University policy requires a financial hold be placed on your student account if you fail to meet your financial obligations.
+University policy requires a financial hold to be placed on your student account if you fail to meet your financial obligations.
 The hold will prevent any registration, transcript or graduation activity.

 Past due accounts will be sent to a collection agency.
 Interest, late fees and/or collection costs will be added to your account.
 Past due balances may be reported to a local credit bureau.
 The university is authorized to garnish Alaska Permanent Fund Dividends for payment of past due accounts.